c4a-ri/dialbb/docs/document-en/source/051_builtin_blocks.md

     Replaced with the dialogue up to that point, including the latest user utterance.

   - `{situation}`
-    Replaced with the value of `situation` from the `chatgpt` element in the block configuration.
+    Replaced with the value of `situation` from the `llm` element in the block configuration.

   - `{persona}`
-    Replaced with the value of `persona` from the `chatgpt` element in the block configuration.
+    Replaced with the value of `persona` from the `llm` element in the block configuration.

   - `{cautions}`
-    Replaced with the value of `cautions` from the `chatgpt` element in the block configuration.
+    Replaced with the value of `cautions` from the `llm` element in the block configuration.

   - `{current_time}`
     Replaced with a string representing the current date, day of the week, and time (hour, minute, second) at which the dialogue is taking place.